-Taxus is a genus of yews, small coniferous trees or shrubs in the yew family, Taxaceae.
-They are relatively slow-growing and can be very long-lived, reaching heights of 3 to 120 feet (1 – 40 m), with trunk diameters of up to 12 feet (4 m).
-They have reddish bark, lanceolate, flat, dark-green leaves that are 0.4 to 1.6 inches (1 – 4 cm) long and 0.08 to 0.12 inch (2 – 3 mm) broad, arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flat rows either side of the stem.
+Description.
+Yews are relatively slow-growing and can be very long-lived, reaching mature heights of 3 to 120 feet (1 – 40 m), with trunk diameters of up to 12 feet (4 m), measured at breast height.
+They have reddish bark, lanceolate, flat, dark-green leaves that measure 0.4 to 1.6 inches (1 – 4 cm) long and 0.08 to 0.12 inch (2 – 3 mm) broad, arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flat rows either side of the stem.

-The seed cones are highly modified, each cone containing a single seed 0.16 to 0.28 inch (4 – 7 mm) long, partly surrounded by a modified scale which develops into a soft, bright red berry-like structure called an aril.
+The seed cones are highly modified with each cone containing a single seed measuring 0.16 to 0.28 inch (4 – 7 mm) long, partly surrounded by a modified scale which develops into a soft, bright red berry-like structure called an aril.
 Arils are 0.32 to 0.6 inch (8 – 15 mm) long and wide and open at the end.
-They are mature 6 to 9 months after pollination, and with the seed contained is eaten by thrushes, waxwings and other birds, which disperse the hard seeds undamaged in their droppings.
+They mature 6 to 9 months after pollination, and with the seed contained, are eaten by thrushes, waxwings and other birds, which disperse the hard seeds undamaged in their droppings.
 Maturation of the arils is spread over 2 to 3 months, increasing the chances of successful seed dispersal.
-The male cones are globose, 0.12 to 0.24 inch (3 – 6 mm) in diameter, and shed their pollen in early spring.
+The pollen cones are globose, measuring 0.12 to 0.24 inch (3 – 6 mm) in diameter, and shed their pollen in early spring.
 Yews are mostly dioecious, but occasional individuals can be variably monoecious, or change sex with time.